Djønno

-Djønno is a small village on the Oksen Peninsula in the municipality of Ullensvang in Norway's Hardanger district, in Vestland county.
+Djønno is a small village on the Oksen Peninsula in Voss Municipality in Vestland county in Norway's Hardanger district.

 Geography

 Djønno lies near the sea on the west side of the Eid Fjord, about 10 km south of the ferry station in Bruravik.
 The nearest neighboring village is Kaland, which lies 1 km further into the fjord.
 Djønno is known for its fruit orchards.

+History

+The area has been transferred between municipalities several times.
+It was historically part of Kinsarvik Municipality until 1869 when it became part of Ullensvang Municipality.
+Then in 1913 it became part of Kinsarvik Municipality once again.
+In 1964 it became part of Ullensvang Municipality.
+In 2020, it became part of Voss Municipality.

 The village first received a road connection in 1981, when it was connected by Norwegian County Road 302 to the northeast.
 Before that, passengers and cargo were transported to and from the village by boat.
-Now people from Djønno can travel much more easily to the neighboring municipalities of Granvin and Ulvik than to Kinsarvik, the administrative center of their own municipality.
-Today, young people from Djønno attend school in Granvin.
+After the construction of the road, people from Djønno could travel much more easily to the neighboring Granvin Municipality and Ulvik Municipality than to the village of Kinsarvik, the administrative center of their own municipality (Ullensvang).
+Since the late 20th century, young people from Djønno attend school in the village of Granvin.
+In 2020, it became part of Voss Municipality since the new roads and tunnels made it so much easier to get to that municipality compared to Ullensvang Municipality.

-Name
+Notable people

 The name of the village is also used as a surname, spelled Djønne.

-Notable people

 Notable people that were born or lived in Djønno include: